lhbsvdbps/lhbsvdbps.github.io/README.md

 Created a `lhbsvdbps` GitHub account and this `lhbsvdbps.github.io` page.

-In GitHub Pages settings I've added a `http://docs.congon4tor.me/` custom domain.
+In GitHub Pages settings I've added a `docs.congon4tor.me` custom domain which creates a `docs.congon4tor.me -> lhbsvdbps.github.io` CNAME record.

 Go to http://docs.congon4tor.me/ to see the result.